Why a goal tracking system raises your odds of finishing

 Do accountability partners actually improve goal achievement rates?

-Research supports external accountability as a significant amplifier of goal-setting effects [2].
-The Matthews study found that weekly accountability reports to a friend raised achievement rates to 76% from 43% for written goals alone [1].
+Research supports external accountability as a significant amplifier of goal-setting effects.
+Harkin and colleagues’ 2016 meta-analysis of 138 studies found that monitoring goal progress promoted attainment, with stronger effects when progress was reported to another person or made public [2].
+Gail Matthews’ Dominican University study similarly found that weekly accountability reports to a friend raised achievement above written goals alone [1].
 The key factor is structure: scheduled check-ins, honest reporting, and mutual investment.
 Casual mentions of goals to friends do not produce the same effect as formal accountability arrangements.

 How do I track multiple goals without getting overwhelmed?